All Episodes

 You heard me say this all throughout 2016.

-Look at how wrong the media is CNN accusing Don Jr. of WikiLeaks collusion.
+CNN accusing Don Jr. of WikiLeaks collusion.

 False.

-ABC, remember they they tanked the stock market with fake Flynn news.
+Remember they tanked the stock market with fake Flynn news.

-They suspended Brian Ross after he falsely reported that that Flynn was prepared to testify that Donald Trump ordered him to make contact with the Russians.
+They suspended Brian Ross after he falsely reported that Flynn was prepared to testify that Donald Trump ordered him to make contact with the Russians.

-False, you know, Scaramucci, the Mooch.
+You know, Scaramucci, the mooch.

 Great article by the Daily Caller.